-6.3 Groups of n = 2 vs. n = 3
+6.2 Groups of n = 2 vs. n = 3

 As Figure 1 illustrates, behavior in the control treatment is remarkably similar across twoand three-player groups, as subjects do not have the opportunity to free-ride on the information generated by others.
-Meanwhile, in the strategic treatment the coordination required by MPE play is decidedly more involved than that which underlies the best PBE.
+Meanwhile, in the strategic treatment, the coordination required by MPE play is decidedly more involved than that which underlies the best PBE.
 This complexity increases with the number of players for the former, while it remains unchanged for the latter.
 Indeed, recall that the latter implies cut-off behavior on the path of play, while the former is characterized by role changes.
-This is inherently the knottier the more players there are.
-Therefore, one might expect that MPE-type behavior was more
+Coordinating role changes is inherently more difficult in three-player groups.
+Therefore, one might expect that MPEtype behavior is more prevalent in groups of n = 2 players than in groups of size n = 3.
+Moreover, the size of the social dilemma is more than 50% larger in groups of size n = 3.
+Possible indicators of more MPE-like behavior in the strategic treatment would be less cut-off behavior, more switches and more single pioneers for the smaller group size n = 2.